 ICLUSIG may trigger a condition called RPLS.
 Call your healthcare provider right away if you get headaches, seizures, confusion, changes in vision or problems thinking.

-If you need to have a surgical procedure, tell your healthcare provider that you are taking ICLUSIG.
-You should stop taking ICLUSIG at least 1 week before any planned surgery.
+- You should stop taking ICLUSIG at least 1 week before planned surgery.

 A tear in your stomach or intestinal wall (perforation).

 Tell your healthcare provider right away if you get: